Topics on this page

 Set up Intrusion Prevention

-You can enable the Intrusion Prevention module and monitor network traffic for exploits using Detect mode.
+Enable the Intrusion Prevention module and monitor network traffic for exploits using Detect mode.
 When you are satisfied with how your Intrusion Prevention rules are assigned, switch to Prevent mode.

 For an overview of the Intrusion Prevention module, see Block exploit attempts using Intrusion Prevention.